admc/resume/Readme.md

   - Functioning as a "Standort Leiter", to manage operations of the office.
   - Work with technical directors to hire and manage developers at the Munich location.
   - Influence development process and best practices.
-  - Motivate and support team, productivity, efficiency and happiness.
+  - Motivate and support team productivity, efficiency, and happiness.

 **VP of Engineering**, *Betable.* July 2015 – August 2016